Exploring the evolution of red and blue galaxies in different cosmic web environments using IllustrisTNG simulation: Method

 where $x_i$ and $x_j$ are the spatial coordinates.
 The gravitational potential $\Phi$ is computed by solving the Poisson equation

 Here, $\delta = \frac{\rho - \bar{\rho}}{\bar{\rho}}$ is the density contrast, with $\rho$ representing the local density and $\bar{\rho}$ the average density.
 To calculate the potential, we apply the Cloud-In-Cell (CIC) scheme to construct a discrete density contrast field on a grid.
 This field is smoothed using an isotropic Gaussian filter with a width of 4 Mpc.
+The mean intergalactic separation of our samples varies between $4.79$ Mpc (at $z=0$) to $6.91$ Mpc (at $z=3$).
+Further, we have calculated the potential using a discretized density field with a grid spacing of $\sim 1.18$ Mpc.
+The smoothing scale should be larger than the grid spacing to ensure meaningful results.
+We are primarily concerned about resolving large-scale structures of the cosmic web.
+So, we have chosen a filter width of 4 Mpc for our present analysis.
+We also study the effects of varying the filter width in \autoref{subsec:diffsmooth}.

 Next, we compute the Fourier transform of the gravitational potential:

 where $\hat{G}$ is the Fourier transform of the Green’s function of the Laplacian operator, and $\hat{\rho}$ is the density in Fourier space.
 By transforming the potential back into real space, we calculate the tidal tensor using numerical differentiation.